pudly/schmopera-hugo/content/articles/adi-braun-the-moderne-frau.md

 ---
-title: Adi Braun, the Moderne Frau
+title: "Adi Braun, the Moderne Frau"
 ---

 ## Why have you been so drawn to Weimar cabaret?